lloydoftheflies/lloydoftheflies.github.io/content/thoughts/pennies-personal-art-projects.md

 ---
-title: Pennies and Personal Art Projects
+title: Pennies and Personal Art Projects (PaPAP)
 date: 2019-02-05
-layout: post
-tags: [olin]
+tags: [olin, papap-isr]
 ---

 This semester I'll be undertaking an Independent Study, or _ISR-G_, that I'm particularly excited about.
 What follows is the proposal I submitted: